-The Office of the Provost has the responsibility for the University's academic affairs.
-In collaboration with the President, the Office of the Provost sets, creates and implements the academic priorities for the university and is responsible for the allocation of resources.
-The Office of the Provost works closely with the Academic Deans, Department Heads, Student Services Professionals, Faculty and Staff to provide the highest possible quality of educational programs, both within and outside the classroom. for meaningful student learning.
+The Office of the Provost is responsible for the University's academic affairs.
+In collaboration with the President. the Office of the Provost sets, creates implements the academic and priorities for the university and is responsible for the allocation of resources.
+The Office of the Provost works closely with the Academic Deans, Department Heads, Student Services Professionals, Faculty and Staff to provide the highest possible quality of educational programmes, both within and outside the classroom. for meaningful student learning.
 The office is also charged with the development and implementation of assessment of the advancement of Ashesi University's academic mission and policies.
-It also ensures the effective appointment, retention, promotion, and development of faculty at Ashesi University; and supports faculty contributions to the community and University, and to their discipline in areas of teaching, scholarship, innovation, and service (impact).
-The units that reports to the Office of the Provost include the library and "Professor Adei Studio for Research Excellence. .
+It also ensures the effective appointment, retention. promotion, and development of faculty at Ashesi University; and supports faculty contributions to the community and University, and to their discipline in areas of teaching, scholarship, innovation, and service (impact).
+The following units report to the Office of the Provost: the library, Professor Adei Studio for Research Excellence, the Writing Center, the Center of African Popular Culture, the Education Collaborative, and the Entrepreneurship Center.

-Location: Research & Learning Center - 213 & 214
+Location: Patrick Nutor Research & Learning Center - 213 & 214 Email: provost@ashesi.edu.gh

-Email: provost@ashesi.edu.gh